aloxe/huwindty/src/pages/documentation/cms.md

 ### Media folders

 You may also change the `media_folder` where all images and media will be uploaded to.
-The last part, with the `collections` defines what folders and pages are editable by the CMS as well as the fields that will be available in the CMS.
+The last part, with the `collections`, defines what folders and pages are editable by the CMS as well as the fields that will be available in the CMS.
 Usually you will set here all variables that are present in the Front Matter of your pages.

-In the current setup, I used `media_folder: ''` and `public_folder: '/{{dirname}}/{{filename}}'` to allowimages to be saved in the same folder as the page.
+In the current setup, I used `media_folder: ''` and `public_folder: '/{{dirname}}/{{filename}}'` to allow images to be saved in the same folder as the page.

-Once the CMS installed, you can go to your website admin section. (i.e. <https://aloxe.github.io/huwindty/admin/>), and once you are authenticated with your github account, you can start edit the pages that are in your config file.
+Once the CMS is installed, you can go to your website admin section. (i.e. <https://aloxe.github.io/huwindty/admin/>), and once you are authenticated with your github account, you can start edit the pages that are in your config file.

 ### Editable content

 The editable content is defined in the `collections:`.
-It allows you to list which eleventy page in eleventy will be editable, descripe their properties and define which fieldscan be modified in the CMS backoffice interface.
+It allows you to list which Eleventy page in Eleventy will be editable, describe their properties and define which fields can be modified in the CMS backoffice interface.

-For example the documentation pages of Huwindty are defined like this:
+For example, the documentation pages of Huwindty are defined like this:
 ```
 collections:
   - name: "documentation" # Used in routes, e.g., /admin/collections/blog